 And who is to say which world is more real anymore?

 When I was a little girl, I wore a pioneer scarf around my neck and believed in communism.

 I also secretly believed in magic mirrors.
 Even as a shy little Soviet girl, I dreamed that across the magic glass someplace there was another land, one of skyscrapers reaching into the clouds, and giant bridges of steel that hung from the sky.

 I reached that land as a teen in 1993, when I stepped out of the JFK airport in New York City.
 I found my real home, met a man of my dreams, fell in love with the English language, moved into the Jersey suburbs, and got myself a beautiful, complicated American life.

 After college I became a newspaper journalist and had quite an adventure chasing stories, keeping tabs on local officials, or just poking my nose everywhere it’d fit.

-Now I am raising my two very American kids, while writing novels for young adults, and pursuing an MFA in Writing for Children and Young Adults from the Vermont College of Fine Arts in Writing For Children And Young Adults.
+Now I am raising my two very American kids, while writing for young readers.
+I have an MFA in Writing for Children and Young Adults from the Vermont College of Fine Arts.